hbc/NGS_Data_Analysis_Course/sessionIV/lessons/03_bcbio_nextgen.md

 There are three things required as input for your `bcbio` run:

-1. FASTQ/BAM files
-2. Metadata file (.csv)
-3. Configuration file

 ![bcbio-input](../img/bcbio-input.png)

-The first of this list, we already have.
 The files we will use as input are the **raw untrimmed FASTQ files**.
 Rather than than moving them and having two copies unneccesarily we can create a *symbolic link* to them.
 Symbolic links refer to a symbolic path indicating the abstract location of another file.
 The syntax is as follows:

 	ln -s {/path/to/file-name} {link-name}